Previous Budgets

 2019

 After amendments to the proposed budget (below), Council approved a 2019 operating budget of $343 million that included innovative approaches to improve services, and a capital budget of $263.6 million that focuses on fixing existing infrastructure and preparing for growth.
-The 2019 budget included a property tax increase of 2.88%: 1.88% to deliver City services, plus a 1% increase for the Infrastructure Investment Fund.
+The 2019 budget included a property tax increase of 2.88%: 1.88% to deliver City services, plus a 1% increase for Infrastructure Investment Funding.